-The DRL turn off when the headlamps are turned to \circlearrowleft or the ignition is off.
+The DRL turn off when the exterior lamp controls are turned to $\frac{2005}{5}$ or the ignition is off.

 Automatic Headlamp System

 When the exterior lamp control is set to AUTO and it is dark enough outside, the headlamps come on automatically.